-Without disregarding the important role of the European Union in supporting research and science, research is normally fostered at a national level by the National Research Council of each country.
-This is important to understand where most of the work is done in a specific field (as this may be accompanied of Geo-political implications).
-Thus, in Figure 4 the countries with at least 100 publications in the field over the past 6 years are shown.
+Research is normally fostered at a national level by the National Research Council of each country.
+Figure 4 presents the countries with at least 100 publications in the field over the past 6 years.
 China is the country with the most publications (2599) followed by the United States and the United Kingdom with 1282 and 420 publications, respectively.
-The last country on the list is Turkey, with a number of 105 publications.
-Note that the number of publications per country is based on the country of the authors' affiliations, not on their nationality.
+The last country on the list is Turkey (out of the top 16 countries with more publications), with 105 publications.
+Note that the number of publications per country is based on the country of the authors' affiliations, not on the nationality of the authors.